Search

 There are multiple computer vision APIs available to easily perform a wide range of object detection or classification tasks.

-While comparing the APIs, it is important to consider the total costs because calling APIs quickly gest expensive when moving towards real-time computer vision applications.
+While comparing the APIs, it is important to consider the total costs because calling APIs quickly gets expensive when moving toward real-time computer vision applications.
 Also, please consider your project’s security and privacy aspects.
 If data offloading to the cloud is not an option, I recommend using on-device processing, so-called Edge AI.

 To read more about related topics, you might want to read another article: